 Keep reading to learn more about the differences between hemp CBD and marijuana CBD.

-Is CBD legal?
-Hemp-derived CBD products with less than 0.3% THC are legal federally but still illegal under some state laws.
-Cannabis-derived CBD products, on the other hand, are illegal federally but legal under some state laws.
-Check local legislation, especially when traveling.
-Also, keep in mind that the FDA have not approved nonprescription CBD products, which may be inaccurately labeled.
+Is CBD legal?The 2018 Farm Bill removed hemp from the legal definition of marijuana in the Controlled Substances Act.
+This made some hemp-derived CBD products with less than 0.3% THC federally legal.
+However, CBD products containing more than 0.3% THC still fall under the legal definition of marijuana, making them federally illegal but legal under some state laws.
+Be sure to check state laws, especially when traveling.
+Also, keep in mind that the FDA has not approved nonprescription CBD products, and some products may be inaccurately labeled.

-Public interest in and the availability of CBD have grown due to its promising health benefits.
+Public interest in and the availability of CBD has grown due to its promising health benefits.
 People use CBD to help with a wide variety of physical and mental issues, including pain, nausea, addiction, and depression.

 Although scientific studies have not confirmed CBD’s usefulness for all these conditions, available evidence suggests that CBD works with the endocannabinoid system, which is a signaling network.

 The 2018 Farm Bill considers C. sativa plants with less than 0.3 percent THC as hemp or industrial hemp.
-Producers can grow it legally across most of the U.S., subject to strict regulations, and excluding three states.
+Producers can grow it legally across most of the U.S., subject to strict regulations and excluding three states.

-Hemp plants do contain THC but at very low levels.
+Hemp plants do contain THC, but at very low levels.
 However, certain types of processed hemp, such as tinctures, gummies, or capsules, can still cause euphoria.